“Whatever causes night in our souls may leave stars.”

 Today marks the 5th anniversary of my Mother’s death via suicide in 2012.
 This day comes and goes every year and every year I feel a bit different.
 So how do I feel this year?
 5 years have passed and everyone told me that “time heals the pain…” but does it really?

 Throughout the years I have tried therapy and many other methods to heal the pain I carried from losing my Mother.
-I think each method helped yet the thing that I believed really has helped the most is time, forgiveness, patience with myself and patience with the grieving process.
+I think each method helped yet the thing that has healed me the most is time, forgiveness, patience with myself and patience with the grieving process.
 There were days (and still are days) that I get angry for getting sad and for not “getting over” the grief I feel.
 However, it is a process…a slow and painful one but one that will last a lifetime.
-I have learned that in order for me to remember my Mother I need to know that there will always be a little bit of pain associated with her death.
-It is still painful but no longer as crippling as it once was.
+I have learned that in order for me to move on, I need to focus on my Mother’s life and not her death.
+It isn’t easy but its the best advice I have right now.

 The things I have noticed this year have been rather poignant.
 This year I have found it more difficult to recall my Mother’s voice, her laugh, what she smelled like.
 There are even days that her face seems blurry in my recollection of her.
 It sounds sad, doesn’t it?
 It did for me until I realized the memories of her that are still crystal clear in my mind.
 These are her acts of service, kindness, and love for others.
 The example of selflessness she left for her children is one I can only hope to leave to my children.